-Bond Life: 20 ye ears
+Bond Life: 20 yea ars

 Annual Debt Service Payment: \$ 10, 400

-Annual Operating Costs: \$(59, ,600)
+Annual Operating Costs: \$ -59, 600

 Attributable Revenues: \$ 0

-Net Operating Budget Impact: \$(49, 200)
+Net Operating Budget Impact: \$ -49, 200

 Portland Avenue - Titus Avenue to City Line

 Project Description: This project involves the reconstruction of Portland Avenue to include improved drainage, catch basins, rehabilitation and/or replacement of the riding surface and curbs.
 Adequate bicycle space will be designed into the planned improvements.
 This project will improve the structural integrity and efficiency of the highway and preserve the investment in the highway system.